ervinpepic/GlobeAbc/wp-content/plugins/funnel-builder/readme.txt

 * Fixed: Checkout: Resolved issue where inline stats in funnel steps weren't showing correctly when there were multiple conversion sources. (#7821)
 * Fixed: Checkout: Corrected revenue calculation in checkout analytics when multiple sources are present. (#7821)
 * Fixed: Checkout: Resolved issue where the Date of Birth field was still showing a delete icon after being removed from sections in the field editor UI. (#7912)
+* Improved: Funnel: Plugin Security improved against Local File Inclusion (LFI). (#7811)
+* Improved: Funnel: Better compatibility with WooCommerce Default Image src. (#7873)
+* Improved: Checkout: Compatibility with Authorize.net CIM gateway related to store checkout. (#7881)
+* Fixed: Checkout: Collapsible Order summary was not updating with elementor in case of only enabled for mobile devices. (#7828)

 = 3.11.1 (July 04, 2025) =
 * Fixed: Checkout: Checkout form fields were flickering on focus since the last update. (#7806)